ornldaac/daymet_netcdf_season-avg/README.md

 ## Overview

-These tutorials demonstrates how to use the Python netCDF4 and numpy modules to work with a dataset in netCDF file format using N-dimensional array objects.
-Introductory Python numpy array methods are shown that open and subset a temporal range from a gridded multidimentional netCDF file.
+These tutorials demonstrate how to use the Python netCDF4 and numpy modules to work with a dataset in netCDF file format using N-dimensional array objects.
+Python numpy array methods are shown that open and subset a temporal range from a gridded multidimentional netCDF file.
 The example uses data from the maximum temperature variables of a dataset (Daymet) that contain daily gridded meteorologic data.
-A summer average maximum temperature is created and the results saved into a new netCDF file.
-This is part one of a two part tutorial.
-The follow-on tutorial condenses introductory information and demonstates how to loop through more than one year of data.
+In the first tutorial, a summer average maximum temperature is created and the results saved into a new netCDF file.
+A second tutorial condenses introductory information and demonstates how to loop through more than one year of data.

 ![Max Temp Avg, Summer 2016, GSMNP](NCSS_GSMNPsubset.png)